Fig. 1. Screenshot from "Bec0m1ng", Arash Akbari, 2023

 Fig. 7.
 Screenshot from "Bec0m1ng", Arash Akbari, 2023

-Bec0m1ng depicts this possible scenario through a dialectic process of alienation and sensibility.
-Encountering technological beings that function without human-imposed telos is alienating, yet this alienation brings forth an act of presence (As discussed by Heidegger and Suhrawardi) that reveals Being to allow Dasein to experience it without objectifying it.
+Bec0m1ng depicts this possible scenario through a dialectical process of alienation and sensibility.
+Encountering technological beings that function without human-imposed telos is alienating; yet, this alienation gives rise to an act of presence (as discussed by Heidegger and Suhrawardi) that reveals Being, allowing Dasein to experience it without objectification.

 It is worth mentioning that the complete rejection of technology is too dogmatic.
 “But the alternative to becoming slaves of our own machines is not simply to become their masters.
 The goal is to integrate technology within a bounded worldly dwelling no longer structured by possessive mastery” (Botha, 2001, 142).